fsantanna-no/ce0-old/README.md

 ```

 Ownership transfer ensures that rule 1 is preserved.
-If ownership were shared among multiple references, deallocation in rule 2
+If ownership were shared among multiple pointers, deallocation in rule 2
 would be ambiguous or cause a double free, since owners could be in different
 scopes: